oleksandrmerkuloff/django-todo-app/README.md

 Now let's make the App live.
 We just need to start the server now and then we can start using our simple todo App.
 Start the server by following command

 `python3 manage.py runserver`

+After all you get simple django app which could help you to improve yourself:)